-The cleanser also contains CeraVe’s MVE patented technology that releases the product over an extended period of time to relieve dry skin and improve moisture retention.
-Accepted by the National Eczema Association, this gentle cleanser is fragrance-free, non-comedogenic, and non-irritating, making it ideal for those with sensitive skin.
+The cleanser also contains CeraVe’s MVE patented technology that releases the product over an extended period to relieve dry skin and improve moisture retention.
+Accepted by the National Eczema Association, this gentle cleanser is fragrance-free, non-comedogenic, and non-irritating, making it ideal for those with a sensitive skin type.

 Cetaphil Gentle Skin Cleanser is Cetaphil’s first and best-selling product.
 This cleanser uses Micellar Technology to attract and remove dirt, makeup, and oil without irritating the skin.

-It’s non-foaming and a very useful property of this cleanser is that it can be used with or without water.
+It’s non-foaming, and a very useful property of this cleanser is that you can use it with or without water.
 This makes it ideal for travel or when you are on the go and don’t have access to water.

-This Cetaphil face wash would be ideal for sensitive skin since it defends against the five signs of skin sensitivity: irritation, roughness, tightness, dryness and a weakened skin barrier.
-It’s fragrance-free, non-irritating and non-comedogenic, so it won’t clog pores.
+This Cetaphil face wash would be ideal for sensitive skin since it defends against the five signs of skin sensitivity: irritation, roughness, tightness, skin dryness, and a weakened skin barrier.
+It’s fragrance-free, non-irritating, and non-comedogenic, so it won’t clog pores.

 |✅ Non-Foaming||✅ CeraVe contains more actives|